hbariki/Full-Stack-Interview-Practice/README.md

  app.debug = True
  app.run()
 ```
+I have  added the functionality to roll two dice and return the result as a json string.
+I've included the ability to pass the number of sides the dice have to the function since it wasn't specified and expands the functionality.
+The result of each die roll is assigned to a variable.
+The function returns the results of json.dumps(), sorted by key.

 6. If you were to start your full-stack developer position today, what would be your goals a year from If now?

 -I would like to be part of an environment that promotes learning and professional career growth.